-Other factors that contribute to the epidemic of anxiety and depression in our society include environmental toxins, microbial overgrowth, and chronic stress.
+Other primary factors that contribute to the epidemic of anxiety and depression in our society include environmental toxins, microbial overgrowth, inflammation, and chronic stress.
 When one addresses these issues in conjunction with a diet rich in red meat and low in carbs, then significant improvements in mental health can be made.
 This is true for other types of conditions like OCD, attention deficit, hyperactivity, and addiction.

 Want to improve your mental health?
 Contact me today and we can work together to identify the foods and other underlying factors that may be contributing to your undesirable mood states and help you find the relief and higher quality of life you are seeking.

 Jacka FN, et al. “Red meat consumption and mood and anxiety disorders.”
 Psychother Psychosom.
 2012;81:196–198.